chantleyw/Fooocus-Front/README.md

 The "please upgrade Gradio" notice in the output is Gradio advertising itself.
 The app says so, rather than leaving you to wonder.

-### Everything else
+### Everything else:

 A gallery of your outputs grouped by day, and a settings screen for install location, startup behaviour and Fooocus's own paths.

-Startup is narrated rather than opaque: on a fresh machine, installing requirements downloads gigabytes, so the launcher reports which package is being fetched and how far along it is instead of parking a progress bar at 12%.
+Startup is narrated rather than opaque: on a fresh machine, installing requirements downloads GBs, so the launcher reports which package is being fetched and how far along it is instead of parking a progress bar at 12%.

-## Installation
+## Installation:

 Download the installer from [Releases](../../releases), run it, and open the app.

 Windows will warn that the app is unsigned — click **More info → Run anyway**.
 Signing costs a few hundred pounds a year, which is hard to justify for a free tool.

-You'll need roughly **15 GB free**: 2 GB for the package, ~4 GB extracted, ~7 GB for models.
+You'll need roughly **15 GB free**: 2 GB for the package, +-4 GB extracted, +-7 GB for models.

-## A deliberate promise
+## A promise:

-**Your Fooocus installation is never modified.** The app reads your `.bat` files rather than running them, reads `config.txt` for your model paths, and keeps its own files — settings, the download queue, the bridge script — in its own data directory.
+**Your Fooocus installation is never modified.** The app reads your `.bat` files rather than running them, reads `config.txt` for your model paths, and keeps its own files, settings, the download queue, the bridge script — in its own data directory.
 Models you download go into the folders `config.txt` already points at.